-CAI Technologies (aka Cartographic Associates)
+CAI Technologies Inc. (dba Cartographic Associates)

 Because they were selected through a competitive procurement process, the companies listed above have been pre-qualified to provide the services summarized above.
-Therefore, any political subdivision of the Commonwealth can obtain GIS services under ITS53 without doing a request for responses (RFR) or request for proposals (RFP) process.
-For municipalities, this means they can do procurement without going through a “Chapter 30 B” process.
-Instead, it is sufficient to send out a request for quotes (RFQ) that describes the services sought.
-We recommend reading the RFQ template documents.
-The RFQ is sent only to the companies listed above in the relevant subcategory.
-It is important to send an RFQ to enough companies so that there is a good likelihood of some competition (ideally at least three quotes) in the responses to your RFQ.
+Therefore, any political subdivision of the Commonwealth can obtain GIS services under ITS74 without doing a request for responses (RFR) or request for proposals (RFP) process.
+For municipalities, this means they can do procurement without going through a “Chapter 30B” process.
+Instead, it is enough to send out a request for quotes (RFQ) that describes the services sought.
+The RFQ is sent only to the companies listed above.
+It is important to send an RFQ to enough companies so that there is a good likelihood of some competition (ideally you receive at least three quotes) in the responses to your RFQ.
 By taking this approach, you ensure that you receive more than one proposal from qualified companies and a competitive price.

 In addition to the scope of work, your RFQ should provide information concerning schedule and, if appropriate, budget as well as information about how you will evaluate and score the proposals.
 Your RFQ should also, as appropriate, request quote responses that are full proposals.
 Your evaluation might be solely on price.
-More likely you will want to evaluate some or all of the following: proposed approach to your project, qualifications of the proposed team, schedule, and budget.
-You must let the recipients of your RFQ know that you are doing your procurement under ITS53.
+More likely you will want to evaluate some, or all, of the following: proposed approach to your project, qualifications of the proposed team, schedule, and budget.
+You must let the recipients of your RFQ know that you are doing your procurement under ITS74.
 Once you have selected the winning response, you can commence work as soon as you create a purchase order.
 If you left room in your RFQ for choosing some optional services, be sure to document which services are being procured in your purchase order.
-You may optionally choose to execute a contract with your selected vendor; your original RFQ can serve as the scope of services for the contract, modified to reflect any optional items you selected or any changes made during negotiations.
+You may optionally choose to execute a contract with your selected vendor; your original RFQ can serve as the scope of services for the contract, modified to reflect any optional items you selected, or any changes made during negotiations.